 Diane Webster is a trial attorney who focuses her practice on civil defense litigation including medical and healthcare litigation, products liability, pharmaceutical liability, and medical/surgical device litigation.
 Her clients include hospitals and physicians, insurance companies, a medical/surgical device company, state and county governments, and a major league baseball organization, as well as corporations and school districts.
-Her practice also includes premises liability, municipal law and government litigation.
+Her practice also includes premises liability, municipal law, and government litigation.

-Ms. Webster has defended a number of complex/catastrophic litigation cases involving medical negligence, birth trauma, obstetrical, neonatal negligence and neurologic injuries.
-For example, Ms. Webster defended a $21 million claim against an oncologist for an alleged failure to diagnose and treat underlying cardiomyopathy which led to heart failure and a decreased life expectancy.
+Diane has defended a number of complex/catastrophic litigation cases involving medical negligence, birth trauma, obstetrical, neonatal negligence and neurologic injuries.
+For example, Diane defended a $21 million claim against an oncologist for an alleged failure to diagnose and treat underlying cardiomyopathy which led to heart failure and a decreased life expectancy.
 The jury returned a same day verdict of not guilty as to all counts.
 She has been an integral player in a number of multimillion dollar litigation cases that were successfully resolved to the satisfaction of her clients, including a $25 million claim against a local hospital, alleging obstetrical negligence, that was successfully settled on behalf of the hospital.
-Ms. Webster also has experience litigating cases involving allegedly defective or malfunctioning medical devices.
+Diane also has experience litigating cases involving allegedly defective or malfunctioning medical devices.
 For example, she successfully defended a wrongful death action involving a high tech interventional vascular closure device.

-Ms. Webster is Co-Chair of Hinshaw's Hispanic/Latino Attorney Network and also serves on the firm's Hiring Committee and Attorney Life Committee.
-She is active in the firm's mentoring program, where she mentors both associate attorneys and summer associates.
+The former co-chair of Hinshaw's Hispanic/Latino Attorney Network, Diane currently serves on the firm's Executive Committee, Hiring Committee, and Attorney Life Committee.
+She is also active in the firm's mentoring program, where she mentors both associate attorneys and summer associates.